SciCatProject/backend/docs/developer-guide/authorization/authorization_datasets.md

 ## Priorities

 This section lists the connected special permissions groups in order of importance.
-A user will acquire the permissions from the special permissions groups to the most right in the list, he/she belongs to.
+A user will acquire the permissions from the special permissions groups up to the rightmost group in the list they belong to.

 - Read
   - Anonymous -> Authenticated -> Dataset Read Privileged -> Admin